slsu0424/slsu0424.github.io/_posts/2023-10-24-chat-with-healthcare-data.md

 >On October 20, 2023, at 09:30 AM, the patient, John Doe, experienced a significant adverse event related to the anticoagulant medication warfarin.
 Mr. Doe, a 68-year-old male with a history of atrial fibrillation, had been taking warfarin (5 mg daily) for the past three years as prescribed by his cardiologist.

 #### Q&A application overview
-This [blog post](https://github.com/hwchase17/chat-your-data/blob/master/blogpost.md) by LangChain's founder, Harrison Chase, provides a high-level overview for building a text-based Q&A application.
+This LangChain [blog post](https://github.com/hwchase17/chat-your-data/blob/master/blogpost.md) provides a high-level overview for building a text-based Q&A application.

 The main steps include: